tsung-wei-huang/tsung-wei-huang.github.io/_pages/home.md

 We are a research group supervised by [Prof Tsung-Wei (TW) Huang]({{ site.url }}{{site.baseurl }}/team#faculty) at the
 <a href="https://www.ece.utah.edu/">Department of Electrical and Computer Engineering</a>
 in the <a href="https://www.utah.edu/">University of Utah</a>.
-Our research streamlines the building of parallel and heterogeneous systems and algorithms in a multidisciplinary area of electronic design automation, scientific computing, and machine learning.
+Our research makes parallel and heterogeneous computing easier to handle in a multidisciplinary area of electronic design automation, scientific computing, and machine learning.

 <div class="row row-padded align-items-center">